Lucg/push-plugin-unity/README.md

 	InfobipPush.UserId = "userId";

-If setting of userId was successful operation, `InfobipPush.OnUserDataSaved` will be called, which you can implement:
+Only on `iOS` if setting of userId was successful operation, `InfobipPush.OnUserDataSaved` will be called, which you can implement:

 	 InfobipPush.OnUserDataSave = () => {
             ScreenPrinter.Print(("IBPush - User data saved"));